Skip to Main Content

 Minimum coverage requirements for Florida drivers

-Drivers could face harsh penalties if they cause injuries in an at-fault accident without bodily injury coverage or the proper self-insurance certificate filed, even if they maintain insurance that meets Florida’s minimum property damage and PIP requirements.
-In these situations, the state may require you to maintain an SR-22 or an FR-44.
-They could also issue a fine and suspend your driver's license until you can prove financial responsibility by purchasing car insurance that includes bodily injury coverage.
+Drivers could face harsh penalties if they cause injuries in an at-fault accident without maintaining insurance that meets Florida’s minimum requirements.
+In these situations, the state may require you to file an SR-22 form, issue a fine and suspend your driver's license until you can prove financial responsibility by purchasing car insurance that includes bodily injury coverage.

 • $10,000 bodily injury liability per person